Oath of office: Croatia

 Before assuming duty, the President-elect of the Republic takes oath of office before the judges of the Constitutional Court swearing loyalty to the Constitution:

 Egypt

 Before assuming duty, the President-elect of the Republic and the ministers takes oath of office :

 Fiji

 In Fiji, the oath of office for the President of Fiji and Vice-President of Fiji are set out in Chapter 17 of the Constitution of Fiji.

+Individuals taking the oath proclaim to be "faithful" to the republic, and faithful "according to law."
+The oath ends with the statement "So help me God!"